The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Finding our Place in the Rational Group

-The reader can see this by carefully considering how the output and transition functions of $C$ are defined.
-If one considers some state $(a,b)$ as the active state for $C$, where $a$ is a state in $A$ and $b$ is a state in $B$, then for each letter $j\in\nset$ we have $\lambda_C(j,(a,b)) = \lambda_B(\lambda_A(j,a),b)$ while $\pi_C(j,(a,b))=(\pi_A(j,a),\pi_B(\lambda_A(j,a),b)$.
+The reader can see this by considering how the output and transition functions of $C$ are defined.
+If one considers some state $(a,b)$ as the active state for $C$, where $a$ is a state in $A$ and $b$ is a state in $B$, then for each letter $j\in\Xn$ we have $\lambda_C(j,(a,b)) = \lambda_B(\lambda_A(j,a),b)$ while $\pi_C(j,(a,b))=(\pi_A(j,a),\pi_B(\lambda_A(j,a),b)$.
 As the transitions in $A$ synchronise on inputs of length $k<mN$, then as the first coordinate of the transitions of $C$ mirrors the transitions of $A$, we see that the first coordinate is completely determined by an input of length $mN$.
 Similarly, as $A$ must produce a word of length at least $m$ on reading any word of length $mN$ from any state, and as the second coordinate of the transitions of $C$ mirrors the transitions of $B$ over the outputs of $A$, we see that the second coordinate must be synchronised as well, and our claim is supported.

-Therefore, it is the case that $\Mnr$ is at least a semigroup, however, the set $\Mnr$ contains an endmorphism representing the identity map on $\CCnr$ (since this can be represented by a two-state, synchronous and synchronizing transducer), and thus $\Mnr$ is a monoid. \end{proof}
+Therefore, it is the case that $\Mnr$ is at least a semigroup, however, the set $\Mnr$ contains an endomorphism representing the identity map on $\CCnr$ (since this can be represented by a two-state, synchronous and strongly synchronizing transducer), and thus $\Mnr$ is a monoid. \end{proof}

-\begin{prerk} Observe that for two endomorphisms of $\Mnr$, represented by synchronizing transducers $A$ and $B$ with all outputs finite, the transducer representing the product of these endomorphisms has as set of states a subset of the product of the states of $A$ and of $B$, and has its core occuring over a subset of the states arising in the product of the states in the cores of $A$ and $B$. \end{prerk}
+\begin{remark} Observe that for two endomorphisms of $\Mnr$, represented by strongly synchronizing transducers $A$ and $B$ with all outputs finite, the transducer representing the product of these endomorphisms has as set of states a subset of the product of the states of $A$ and of $B$, and has its core occuring over a subset of the states arising in the product of the states in the cores of $A$ and $B$. \end{remark}

-\begin{definition} We denote by $\Snr$ the set of all homeomorphisms of $\CCnr$ which are representable by bi-synchronizing transducers. \end{definition}
+\begin{notation} We denote by $\Snr$ the set of all homeomorphisms of $\CCnr$ which are representable by strongly synchronizing transducers.
+We further denote by $\Bnr$ the set of all homeomorphisms of $\CCnr$ which are representable by bi-synchronizing transducers. \end{notation}

-We observe in passing that of course $\Snr$ is a subset of $\Rnr$, and it is very easy to see that this is a proper containment.